Housing Stability Policy and Strategic Investments (HPS)

 From 2012 to 2015, the Training Centre continued to participate on the Core Curriculum Training Project Advisory Committee through RENT and EYET working on maintaining a housing help training model to establish a set of core competencies which will provide the basis of competency for housing workers across the sector.

 In 2016/2017, THTC and EYET Partnered in the delivery of the Housing Help Services Certificate Program for the Housing Help sector.
-Currently coordinating a fourth cycle of the certificate program which has been made available to the broader housing community.
+Currently coordinating another cycle of the certificate program which has been made available to the broader housing community.

 The Toronto Shelter Network (TSN)

 The Toronto Shelter Network (TSN) is a diverse group of shelters that meet regularly to discuss issues, to develop strategies and engage in activities to affect the quality of service delivery in the shelter system.
 The TSN planning committee will provide leadership to the shelter network and will participate in consultations with funders and legislators on issues affecting the homeless community.

-The Toronto Hostels Training Centre has continued its partnership with the Toronto Shelter Network, developing and providing training that meets the needs of shelter and hostel staff.
+The Toronto Hostels Training Centre has continued its partnership with the Toronto Shelter Network, developing and providing training that meets the needs of shelter staff.